 In the winery for red wines we use 5-ton, open-top, temperature controlled stainless steel fermenting tanks.
 Here the grapes are handled gently taking great care not to comprise the fruit quality that has taken nine months to mature.
 Whole clusters are added to the fermentation tanks and allowed to rest at low temperature for up to ten days of pre-fermentation maceration, referred to as cold-soak.
 Ever so slowly the clear juice absorbs the phenolic compounds and color from the skins, after which time the temperature is raised to begin fermentation.

 Fermentation is maintained over approximately eight days during which the skins and seeds are carried to the top of the tank by the carbon dioxide gas produced by the action of the yeast consuming the grape sugar and converting it to alcohol.
 To allow the yeast the oxygen it needs the cap of skins and seeds is broken by a process called punching-down at a frequency which is gradually reduced as the sugar level in the tank is reduced.

 After fermentation is complete the cap is allowed to set firm and the wine allowed to rest in an oxygen-free environment for a period of thirty-five to forty days at a lower temperature.
-This period of post-fermentation maceration allows the wine to extract even more of the the phenolic compounds and color from the skins giving the wine enhanced richness.
+This extended period of post-fermentation maceration allows the wine to extract even more of the the phenolic compounds and color from the skins giving the wine enhanced richness.

 All of the wines are made as single-vineyard, single-varietal, standalone wines.
 Now, after nearly two months in tank these rich powerful wines are consigned to 59 gallon French Bordeaux oak barrels to mature over the next two years.
 Approximately half way through this period blending decisions are made and some of the wines are blended together to make our representations of their traditional French counterparts that have become famous over twenty centuries.